skip to Main Content

 • Continue to build rapport and get to know each other.

-• Play!
-Kids learn best through play so lots of our session will facilitate this kind of learning.
+• For children, the focus will be on play based activities.
+Kids learn best through play so during each session will facilitate this kind of learning.

-• We often don’t know how long therapy will take as each child learns at their own pace.
+• Every client is different and we often don’t know how long therapy will take, we prefer the client to learns and develop at their own pace.

 What can our speech pathologists help with?